yeataro/AntilatencyCHOP/README.md

 - [ ] Support more than one ALT.
 - [ ] Multi-threaded sampling at high speed.
 - [x] Export the mark points of the environment configuration to info DAT.
+    - [ ] keep info DAT for device info, create an py object for the mark points.

 ## Known issues